-All the above-mentioned symptoms show that your loved one is fighting peripheral artery disease.
-However, if you fail to recognize these symptoms.
-And ward them off as a common old-age problem.
+All the symptoms mentioned above show that your loved one is fighting peripheral artery disease.
+However, if you fail to recognize these symptoms, and ward them off as a common old-age problem.
 Then you are only putting your loved one at an increased risk of developing severe complications.
-The disease progresses to a more advanced stage due to not getting treatment.
-Then the pain in the legs would occur even when your loved one is resting.
-Gradually the pain may become so severe, that it would disrupt your loved one’s sleep.
+First, the disease progresses to a more advanced stage due to not getting treatment.
+Then the leg pain would occur even when your loved one is resting.
+Gradually the pain may become so severe that it disrupts your loved one’s sleep.

 Tips to take care of your loved ones with peripheral artery disease

-Living with PAD can be difficult if the condition is not diagnosed at the preliminary stage.
-There is an increase in leg pain, making matters worse for your loved one.
+Living with P.A.D. can be difficult if the condition is not diagnosed at the preliminary stage.
+There is increased leg pain, making matters worse for your loved one.
 However, to ease the pain and to make your loved one comfortable, you can take the following steps.

-Exercise is actually considered as the cornerstone for the treatment of PAD.
-And it has shown to improve the peripheral circulation, cardiopulmonary create function, walking capacity, as well as the functional capacity.
-This is one of the best ways to relieve pain and combat the symptoms of PAD.
+Exercise is considered the cornerstone for the treatment of P.A.D.
+And it has been shown to improve peripheral circulation, cardiopulmonary create function, walking capacity, and functional capacity.
+So this is one of the best ways to relieve pain and combat the symptoms of P.A.D.

-A change in the dietary pattern appears to be a must for elderly patients with PAD.
-This is because, elderly with PAD have high cholesterol levels and also suffer from hypertension.
-As a result, it becomes necessary to limit the saturated fat intake and also limiting the salt intake becomes mandatory.
+A change in the dietary pattern appears to be a must for elderly patients with P.A.D.
+This is b the cause, of the elderly with P.A.D. having high cholesterol levels from hypertension.
+As a result, it becomes necessary to limit the saturated fat intake, and also to limit the salt intake becomes mandatory.

 Medications are usually prescribed for treating high cholesterol levels.
-For this, statins are the best take and anti-hypertensive drugs are also given to keep the blood pressure levels under check.
-In addition, to improve the walking capacity and make the experience pain free, doctors also recommend ramipril or cilostazol.
+For this, statins are the best to take, and anti-hypertensive drugs are also given to keep the blood pressure levels under check.
+In addition, doctors recommend ramipril or cilostazol to improve the walking capacity and make the experience pain-accessible.

-A longstanding history of smoking is considered to be one of the worst risk factors for developing PAD.
-Therefore, as caregivers, you need to ask your elderly loved ones to quit smoking.
-Once your elderly stop smoking, it will slowly arrest the disease progression and also help in improving the symptoms.
+A longstasmoking history is considered to be one of the worst risk factors for developing P.A.D.
+Therefore, caregivers need to ask your elderly loved ones to quit smoking.
+Once your elderly stop smoking, it will slowly arrest the disease progression and help improve the symptoms.

-PAD has some serious consequences on your loved one’s feet.
+P.A.D. has some severe consequences for your loved one’s feet.
 The skin on your loved one’s feet becomes very thin and shiny.
 Furthermore, having

 poor blood flow and less oxygen supply